atbcb/ICTTestingBaseline/docs/07Images.md

 ## Test Procedures
 ### Selector
-Functional Images used to initiate actions <<this may be better under interactive elements? links, buttons, image maps
+Functional Images used to initiate actions This includes images that have content that is a control or accepts user input, such as links, buttons, and image maps.

 ### Test Instructions for 1.1.1
 1. Review the accessible name and accessible description properties of the functional image.